weder96/aws_certified_developer_associate/README.md

 - roles bypass need for an explicit userid/password
 - defined role permissions assumed by entities having that role
 - With IAM Roles you can delegate permissions to resources for users and services without using permanent credentials (e.g. user name and password)
+- IAM users or AWS services can assume a role to obtain temporary security credentials that can be used to make AWS API calls.
+- You can delegate using roles.
+- There are no credentials associated with a role (password or access keys).
+- IAM users can temporarily assume a role to take on permissions for a specific task.
+- A role can be assigned to a federated user who signs in using an external identity provider.
+- Temporary credentials are primarily used with IAM roles and automatically expire.
+- Roles can be assumed temporarily through the console or programmatically with the AWS CLI, Tools for Windows PowerShell or API.

+### IAM roles with EC2 instances:
+  - IAM roles can be used for granting applications running on EC2 instances permissions to AWS API requests using instance profiles.
+  - Only one role can be assigned to an EC2 instance at a time.
+  - A role can be assigned at the EC2 instance creation time or at any time afterwards.
+  - When using the AWS CLI or API instance profiles must be created manually (it’s automatic and transparent through the console).
+  - Applications retrieve temporary security credentials from the instance metadata.

+### Role Delegation:
+- Create an IAM role with two policies:
+  - Permissions policy – grants the user of the role the required permissions on a resource.
+  - Trust policy – specifies the trusted accounts that are allowed to assume the role.
+- Wildcards (*) cannot be specified as a principal.
+- A permissions policy must also be attached to the user in the trusted account.

 ## IAM Policies